Sam Smith: 2017–2021: The Thrill of It All and Love Goes

 In January 2019, Smith released the song "Dancing with a Stranger" with Normani as a single and it reached the top ten in the UK, the US and other countries.
 In February, Smith performed a medley of songs alongside Calvin Harris, Rag'n'Bone Man and Dua Lipa at the 2019 Brit Awards held at the O2 Arena in London.
-On 6 July 2019, New 102.7 radio host Mike Adam announced the song "How Do You Sleep?" on their Twitter account.
-On 9 July 2019, Smith posted on social media that an announcement would be made the following day.
-The pre-order link became active on 10 July, and later the same day, they formally announced and shared a clip of the song.
+"How Do You Sleep?" was released on 19 July 2019.
+In December 2019, the Official Charts Company named In the Lonely Hour the best-selling debut album of the 2010s and the sixth best-selling album of the decade in the UK, while at 10 weeks, Smith's albums collectively spent the fourth-most weeks at number one in the UK in the 2010s, behind Ed Sheeran, Adele and Eminem.